donovanh/donovanh.github.com/_posts/2017-09-01-pushup-challenge.markdown

 In the end I'm delighted with the progress this challenge has brought.
 I'm looking and feeling stronger than before I started, and I'm looking forward to progressing my push-ups to the next level.

 A big goal was to be ready to start doing more advanced push-ups.
 Since it's so important to be always progressing, my plan going forward is to keep doing push-ups in some form regularly, but progress them with harder variations rather than chasing repetitions.

+In the meantime I'm taking a few days off to let my shoulders recover before taking on anything new.

 I hope you find this helpful!
 If you have any questions, or are feeling inspired to take on a fitness challenge, hit me up [on twitter](https://twitter.com/donovanh).
 I'd love to hear from you.